avimanyu786/B11179_Hands-On-GPU-Computing-with-Python-/README.md

     Understand parallel processing with PyCUDA, PyOpenCL, CuPy, Numba, Tensorflow, Keras and PyTorch

-    Learn to use the CUDA libraries like CuDNN for deep learning on GPUs
+    Learn to use CUDA libraries like CuDNN for deep learning on GPUs

 ## Book Description